fahidattique55/FAPaginationLayout/README.md

 ## Features

-* Animates cell size while scrolling
+* Animate cell size while scrolling
+* Rotate cell while scrolling
 * Adds pagination in your collection view
 * Show users that collection has more cells or data
 * Customizeable with collection view's content insets